furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   had lain on the still-warm asphalt of the book building looking into the blue-black sky and Olin told her what he knew.

-  `Crookshank wants boxes of tricks.
+  'Crookshank wants boxes of tricks.
 It’s the only thing left in the White Tower, but there’s lots of them.’

   She would have laughed -- it seemed so funny.
 But it was not